PrimaveraDeveloper/lithium/dir/common/tbx.md

 # Taskbox Service (TBX)

 Provides asynchronous multi-task processing for applications or services that need to improve performance, scalability and reusability.
-This is main component that implements the asynchronous operations in the PRIMAVERA Elevation Platform.
+This component implements the asynchronous operation behaviour in the PRIMAVERA Elevation Platform.

 ## Specification